LimeChain/gosemble-research/docs/2-go-to-wasm.md

 * **Garbage Collector**

     Garbage collectors are responsible for tracking memory allocations in heap memory, keeping those allocations that are still in-use, and releasing allocations when they are no longer needed.
-Go uses a concurrent mark-and-sweep algorithm with a write barrier for its garbage collector, running concurrently with mutator threads and allowing multiple GC threads to run in parallel.
+Go uses a concurrent mark-and-sweep algorithm with a write-barrier for its garbage collector, running concurrently with mutator threads and allowing multiple GC threads to run in parallel.
 The algorithm is decomposed into several phases.

   * *Collection Phases*

     There are three collection phases of the garbage collector.

-    *Stop/Start The World (STW)* - whenever STW phase is found, application business logic is not executed.
+    *Start/Stop The World (STW)* - whenever STW phase is found, application business logic is not executed.

     1. Mark Setup (STW)